 STEP 3: Add in the dry ingredients

-STEP 4: Pipe or spoon the batter into a coconut oil greased and sprayed donut pan
+STEP 4: Pipe batter into a coconut oil greased and sprayed donut pan

 STEP 5: Bake at 350 for 22-24 minutes

-STEP 6: Combine the glaze ingredients in a medium size bowl and set aside
+STEP 6: Combine the glaze ingredients in a medium bowl and set aside

 STEP 7: Allow donuts to cool completely before removing from pan

-STEP 8: Dip tops of donuts into the glaze and then dip into toasted coconut to coat the tops of the donut
+STEP 8: Dip tops of donuts into the glaze and then dip into toasted coconut to coat the tops of the donut.
+Shake off any excess coconut

-- Oven method: Spread 1 cup of unsweetened coconut flakes in a single layer on a baking sheet.
-Bake at 325°F (160°C) for 5-8 minutes, stirring halfway, until golden and fragrant.
+- Oven: Spread 1 cup of unsweetened coconut flakes in a single layer on a baking sheet.
+Bake at 325°F (160°C) for 5-8 minutes, stirring halfway, until golden brown and fragrant.

-- Stovetop method: Heat a dry skillet over medium heat.
-Add coconut flakes and stir constantly for 3-5 minutes until lightly toasted, evenly golden, and aromatic.
+- Stovetop: Heat a dry skillet over medium heat.
+Stir constantly for 3-5 minutes until evenly golden and aromatic.

 Recipe Tips for Low Carb Toasted Coconut Donuts

-- Check batter consistency: The donut batter should be thick but scoopable.
-Too thin and the donuts will spread; too thick and they may be dense. (low carb donut batter tips)
+- Batter consistency: Thick but scoopable.
+Too thin and donuts spread; too thick and they turn dense

-- Room temperature ingredients: Use eggs and coconut milk at room temperature for smoother mixing and a lighter texture. (keto toasted coconut donuts texture tip)
+- Room temperature ingredients: Eggs and coconut milk at room temp mix smoother and bake lighter

-- Enhance coconut flavor: Toast the coconut until just golden and add a few drops of coconut flavoring in the glaze for extra aroma and taste. (toasted coconut flavor tips)
+- Boost coconut flavor: Add a few drops of coconut extract to the coconut glaze for extra aroma

-- Customize sweetness: Adjust sweetener in the glaze to taste; using a sugar-free maple or caramel-flavored sweetener adds variety without extra carbs. (sugar-free glaze for toasted coconut donuts)
+- Sweetness: Adjust sweetener in the glaze to taste.
+A sugar-free maple or caramel sweetener adds variety without extra carbs

 - Want to make donuts in the air fryer?
 See my Air Fryer Sugar Free Chocolate Donuts recipe.